pbrunner/google-homepage/README.md

 # google-homepage

-Google homepage replica created for The Odin Project
+Google homepage replica created for [The Odin Project](https://www.theodinproject.com/dashboard).

+First assignment for The Odin Project.
+This lesson reinforced HTML, CSS, and browser tools like the inspector.